buildspace/buildspace-projects/GPT3_Writer/en/Section_3/Lesson_3_Inject_into_webpage.md

 We are ready to test out our message functions!
 If you have never worked with this type of messaging before, get ready to be amazed.
 A lot of this project has some crazy magic moments and this will be one of them.

 Go ahead and reload your extension and head back to Calmly!
-Before we test this fully a few 🚨VERY IMPORTANT REMINDERS 🚨-
+Before we test this fully a few 🚨VERY IMPORTANT NOTES 🚨-

-You'll need to remove the extension and install it again since you're adding new scripts.
-After that it's just the standard testing flow:
-1. Reload any tab you want to use the extension on
-2. Click the extension and add in the API key
+1. Make sure to **refresh** whatever tab you’re on else the messaging will be a bit wonky
-3. To see the log messages from `content.js` just open up the console in your web browser tab (not the extension logs)!
+2. to see the log messages from `content.js` just open up the console in your web browser tab (not the extension logs)!
 Remember this is a front end script we are dealing with :)

 If you don’t refresh, stuff will not work as expected.
 If you look at the wrong console, you won’t see anything :P